GospelTrust/kairos-th-513/docs/content/_week-04/session-12.md

    She was content with her physical healing but that alone wouldn’t have released her from years of having felt shame about herself and guilty for making others unclean (and thereby not abiding by the requirement of the Law).

-   - a.
-However, Jesus wanted to make sure that she was not only outwardly clean but internally as well.
+   - However, Jesus wanted to make sure that she was not only outwardly clean but internally as well.
 So what did Jesus make her do?

      Dr. Luke put it like this: “Then the woman, seeing that she could not go unnoticed, came trembling and fell at his feet.
 In the presence of all the people, she told how she had touched him and how she had been instantly healed.”

-   - b.
-And this is how we know her story because Jesus made her give a “reluctant” testimony before everyone (some of whom found out, to their chagrin, that they had been touched by her).
+   - And this is how we know her story because Jesus made her give a “reluctant” testimony before everyone (some of whom found out, to their chagrin, that they had been touched by her).

-   - c.
-They had the right to be upset since she made them “technically” unclean.
+   - They had the right to be upset since she made them “technically” unclean.

 4. But instead of condemnation and judgment against this woman, the most significant individual at the time, Jesus Christ, commended her action, saying “Your faith has healed you.”
 If Jesus commends her, then who would dare condemn her?

-   - a.
-The Greek root sōzō, rendered here as “healed” is different from the Greek root therapeuō, used in “no one could heal her.”
+   - The Greek root sōzō, rendered here as “healed” is different from the Greek root therapeuō, used in “no one could heal her.”

-   - b.
-Remember, the writer was himself a physician who had dedicated his whole life to therapeuei, that is, physically cure the sick people.
+   - Remember, the writer was himself a physician who had dedicated his whole life to therapeuei, that is, physically cure the sick people.

-   - c.
-But sōzō, often translated as “to save,” carries the idea of being saved from disease and its effects (which in her case were shame and guilt).
+   - But sōzō, often translated as “to save,” carries the idea of being saved from disease and its effects (which in her case were shame and guilt).

       1. Thus, the King James Version renders this verse as,